-The long-term risk of an oversupply of inland tank barges may be mitigated by the fact that the inland tank barge industry has approximately 400 tank barges that are over 30 years old and approximately 240 of those over 40 years old.
-Given the age profile of the industry inland tank barge fleet, the expectation is that older tank barges will continue to be removed from service and replaced by new tank barges as needed, with the extent of both retirements and new builds dependent on petrochemical and refinery production levels and crude oil and natural gas condensate movements, both of which can have a direct effect on industry-wide tank barge utilization, as well as term and spot contract rates.
+The long-term risk of an oversupply of inland tank barges may be mitigated by the fact that the inland tank barge industry has approximately 350 tank barges that are over 30 years old and approximately 240 of those over 40 years old.
+Given the age profile of the industry inland tank barge fleet, the expectation is that older tank barges will continue to be removed from service and replaced by new tank barges as needed, given extensive customer vetting standards, with the extent of both retirements and new builds dependent on petrochemical and refinery production levels and crude oil and natural gas condensate movements, both of which can have a direct effect on industry-wide tank barge utilization, as well as term and spot contract rates.

-During 2016, 2017 and 2018, a decline in industry-wide demand for the movement of crude oil and natural gas condensate transportation volumes increased available capacity and resulted in some reluctance among certain customers to extend term contracts, which led to an increase in the number of coastal vessels operating in the spot market.
-In addition, the Company and the industry added new coastal tank barge capacity during 2016, 2017 and 2018, with additional new capacity coming on-line in 2019.
+During 2017, 2018, and 2019, a decline in industry-wide demand for the movement of crude oil and natural gas condensate transportation volumes increased available capacity and resulted in some reluctance among certain customers to extend term contracts, which led to an increase in the number of coastal vessels operating in the spot market.
+In addition, the Company and the industry added new coastal tank barge capacity during 2017, 2018 and 2019 with additional new capacity coming on-line in 2020.
 Much of this new capacity is replacement capacity for older vessels anticipated to be retired.

-The Company estimates there are approximately 290 tank barges operating in the 195,000 barrel or less coastal industry fleet, the sector of the market in which the Company operates, and approximately 15 of those are over 30 years old.
+The Company estimates there are approximately 280 tank barges operating in the 195,000 barrel or less coastal industry fleet, the sector of the market in which the Company operates, and approximately 20 of those are over 25 years old.
 In June 2018, the Company purchased a 155,000 barrel coastal ATB under construction from another operator that was delivered to the Company in the 2018 fourth quarter.
-The Company is aware of nine coastal tank barge and tugboat units placed in service in 2016, seven in 2017 and, three in 2018 by competitors.
-There are currently three announced coastal tank barge and tugboat units under construction by competitors for delivery in 2019.
-There are also two coastal ATB units greater than 195,000 barrels that are under construction by a competitor that are expected to be delivered in 2020.
+The Company is aware of seven coastal tank barge and tugboat units placed in service in 2017, three in 2018, and two in 2019 by competitors.
+There are currently four announced coastal tank barge and tugboat units under construction by competitors for delivery in 2020 and 2021.
+Two of these coastal ATB units under construction are greater than 195,000 barrels.

 Higher fuel prices could increase operating expenses and fuel price volatility could reduce profitability.
-The cost of fuel during 2018 was approximately 11% of marine transportation revenue.
-All marine transportation term contracts contain fuel escalation clauses, or the customer pays for the fuel.
+The cost of fuel during 2019 was approximately 9% of marine transportation revenue.
+All of the Company's marine transportation term contracts contain fuel escalation clauses, or the customer pays for the fuel.
 However, there is generally a 30 to 90 day delay before contracts are adjusted depending on the specific contract.
 In general, the fuel escalation clauses are effective over the long-term in allowing the Company to adjust to changes in fuel costs due to fuel price changes; however, the short-term effectiveness of the fuel escalation clauses can be affected by a number of factors including, but not limited to, specific terms of the fuel escalation formulas, fuel price volatility, navigating conditions, tow sizes, trip routing, and the location of loading and discharge ports that may result in the Company over or under recovering its fuel costs.
-Spot contract rates generally reflect current fuel prices at the time the contract is signed but do not have escalators for fuel.
+The Company's spot contract rates generally reflect current fuel prices at the time the contract is signed but do not have escalators for fuel.